STEEL SUSTAINABILITY CHAMPIONS PROGRAMME

 Companies must provide data on 6 of the worldsteel Sustainability Indicators (Material efficiency, Environmental management system, Lost time injury frequency rate, Employee training, Investment in new processes and products, Economic value distributed) and submit Life Cycle Inventory data to worldsteel’s data collection programme (data should cover more than 50% of the company’s crude steel production and should be less than 5 years old).

-Companies must publish a sustainability-related report and must be shortlisted in one of the 4 categories of the worldsteel Steelie Awards or the Safety and Health recognition programme (Innovation of the year, Excellence in sustainability, Excellence in Life Cycle Assessment, and Excellence in education and training).
+Companies must publish a sustainability-related report and must be shortlisted in one of the 5 categories of the worldsteel Steelie Awards (Innovation of the year, Excellence in sustainability, Excellence in Life Cycle Assessment, Excellence in education and training, and Excellence in Communications programmes) or must be recognised in the Safety and Health recognition programme.

 - Steel companies must be a member of worldsteel.
 Both regular and associate members are eligible for the recognition